-USPTO).
+In March 2009, the Company received a final rejection in one of the Company's original patent applications pertaining to methods of use claims for NK-92 from the U.S. Patent and Trademark Office (the USPTO).
 The Company appealed this decision with the USPTO Board of Appeals and, in the fall of 2013, the Board of Appeals reversed the Examiner's rejection of the claim to certain methods of use with NK-92, but affirmed the Examiner's rejection of the remaining patent claims.
 In December 2013, the Company brought an action in the U.S. District Court for the Eastern District of Virginia to review the decision of the USPTO.
-A trial before the district court judge is scheduled to begin in the fourth quarter of 2015.
+A trial before the district court judge is being scheduled, likely for the fourth quarter of 2015.
 If the Company is not successful future revenues may be impacted.